 It can increase race time y maintaining recovery time we use.

 - Example 1, go from 2' run 1' walk for 30' to 2'30” run 1' walk for 30'.

 Could you maintain race time and cut recovery time.

 - Example 2 go from 2 ′ race 1 ′ walk for 30 ′ to 2 ′ race 45 ″ walk for 30 ′

 Another option is increase running time and recovery time, which we believe is the most suitable option at this stage.

 - Example 3, go from 2' run 1' walk for 30' to 3' run 1'30” walk for 30'.

 You have run and you have had a lot of discomfort

-In the opposite case, that you have run and you have had a lot of discomfort, Be careful with what many say "the laces are removed by retraining."
+In the opposite case, that you have run and you have had a lot of discomfort, be careful with what many say "the laces are removed by going back to training".

 Injuries may appear that leave you standing and the goal now is to progress.